elijahflythe03/offsecwriteups/methodology.md

-# PT1 Junior Penetration Tester -- Methodology Cheatsheet
+# Elijahs Methodology

-> TryHackMe PT1 Reference | Commands, tools, and workflows for junior penetration testing engagements.
+> Commands, tools, and workflows for penetration testing engagements.

 ---